AlannZhang/shopify-web-dev-challenge/README.md

 # Shopify Fall 2021 Web Dev Challenge
 This is my challenge submission for the Shopify fall 2021 web dev Intern challenge.
+This is the link to the live version deployed using Netlify: (https://alan-zhang-shoppies.netlify.app)[https://alan-zhang-shoppies.netlify.app].

 ## Languages, Tools, and Frameworks
 * **JavaScript**